 ByAxon - Towards an active bypass for neural reconnection

-ByAxon is an european research and innovation project funded by the Horizon 2020 program and under Future and Emerging Technologies frame.
+ByAxon is a European research and innovation project funded by the Horizon 2020 programme and under Future and Emerging Technologies framework.
 Its goal is to develop an active bypass based on nanotechnology aiming to neural reconnection directly at the spinal cord level.
-ByAxon is part of the Open Research Data pilot.
+ByAxon is part of the Open Research Data Pilot.

 Timeframe: 4 years (January 2017 - December 2020)

 Coordinator: IMDEA Nanociencia